myagjz/myagjz/README.md

 ### 💥Hi there, I'm Mustafa YAĞIZ 👋

-### Hello!
-I am a student at 42 schools and I actively use GitHub.
+###      I am a student at 42 schools and I actively use GitHub.
 I prefer GitHub to share my projects, contribute, and improve my coding skills.
 If you have any questions about me or if you'd like to take a look at my projects, you can find me on Twitter at @yagjz.
 There, you can find more information about my GitHub profile and projects, discuss open-source projects, and ask technical questions.
 I would be happy to hear from you and have you follow my updates.
 I look forward to seeing you there!